TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 PART 4 REQUIREMENTS FOR LICENSURE

-A. Massage therapists: A person must be licensed by the board in order to legally provide or offer to provide massage therapy services for compensation, as defined in 126.96.36.199 NMAC; or to use the title or represent him/herself to be a massage therapist; or to use any other title, abbreviations, letters, figures, signs or devices that indicate the person is a massage therapist.
+A. Massage therapists: A person must be licensed by the board in order to legally provide or offer to provide massage therapy as defined in 22.214.171.124 NMAC; or to use the title or represent him/herself to be a massage therapist; or to use any other title, abbreviations, letters, figures, signs or devices that indicate the person is a massage therapist.

-B. Massage therapy instructors: A person shall be registered by the board, as set forth in 16.7.6 NMAC, in order to legally provide or offer to provide massage therapy training as a massage therapy instructor.
+B. Massage therapy instructors: A person shall be registered by the board, as a registered massage therapy instructor, as set forth in 16.7.6 NMAC, in order to legally provide or offer to provide any massage therapy training as a massage therapy instructor.

 C. Massage therapy schools: Massage therapy schools must be registered by the board, as set forth in 16.7.5 NMAC, before they can legally operate and offer education, instruction or training in massage therapy.